 The Immigration Rules provide that asylum applicants should be informed ‘in a language they may reasonably be supposed to understand and within a reasonable time after their claim for asylum has been recorded of the procedure to be followed, their rights and obligations during the procedure, and the possible consequences of non-compliance and non-co-operation.
-They shall be informed of the likely timeframe for consideration of the application and the means at their disposal for submitting all relevant information.’1
+They shall be informed of the likely timeframe for consideration of the application and the means at their disposal for submitting all relevant information’.

 Further, they shall be informed in writing and in a language they may reasonably be supposed to understand 'within a reasonable time not exceeding fifteen days after their claim for asylum has been recorded of the benefits and services that they may be eligible to receive and of the rules and procedures with which they must comply relating to them.’
-In practice, however, the language coverage is unlikely to be comprehensive.

 There is no provision in the rules for information to be given at later stages.
 Asylum seekers are not systematically informed about the Dublin procedure and its implications until they are detained for transfer to the responsible EU Member State or Schengen Associated State.